 TERM TWO ITINERARY

-Beijing • Siem Reap • Luang Prabang • Chiang Rai • Ko Lanta • Ayutthaya
+Hanoi • Ha Long Bay • Ho Chi Minh City • Siem Reap • Luang Prabang • Mekong River Cruise • Chiang Rai • Ko Lanta • Ayutthaya

-Explore the bustling cities of Beijing, be awed by sacred temples in Cambodia and Thailand, trek through spectacular mountain scenery, and take a riverboat cruise from Laos to Thailand.
-During Term Two of Global High School, you’ll experience fascinating cultures, ancient ceremonies, astounding architecture, and modern city life all while you earn two Ontario Secondary School credits.
+Explore the bustling cities of Hanoi and Ho Chi Minh, be awed by sacred temples in Cambodia and Thailand, trek through spectacular mountain scenery, and take a riverboat cruise from Laos to Thailand.
+During Term Two of Global High School, you’ll experience fascinating cultures, ancient ceremonies, astounding architecture, and modern city life.

-Step out of the city and into the lush jungles of Cambodia, Another short flight brings us to the incredible country of Cambodia.
-The centrally-located Siem Reap will be your home base, as you travel to the vast temple complex of Angkor Wat, and surrounding monuments – from Ta Prohm, a temple enveloped in huge tree roots; to Bayon, decorated with huge carved smiling faces.
+Step out of the city and into the lush jungles of Cambodia, The centrally-located Siem Reap will be your home base, as you travel to the vast temple complex of Angkor Wat, and surrounding monuments – from Ta Prohm, a temple enveloped in huge tree roots; to Bayon, decorated with huge carved smiling faces.
 Before you leave the country, take time to visit the Landmine Museum and learn about the horrifying history of the Khmer Rouge.

 Group flights are on a request basis.
 Please contact Admissions at 1-866-960-3552.

 |Thursday, October 17, 2019||Air Canada flight 15||Depart Toronto 9:50 am||Arrive Hong Kong 1:25 pm, October 18

 |Friday, October 18, 2019||Air Canada flight 9791||Depart Hong Kong 5:45 pm||Arrive Hanoi 6:55 pm